GediminasMasaitis/moonfish/README.md

 - no good move ordering heuristic
 - no support for `go infinite` or `go mate`
 - no move name or FEN validation (may lead to potential exploits)
+- games with too many moves may cause a buffer overflow

 download
 ---